Jason Miyares: Staffing

 Upon taking office in January 2022, Miyares fired 17 attorneys, and 13 other employees, in the Virginia AG's Office and the counsels for George Mason University (GMU) and the University of Virginia.
 After the firings, Miyares hired former Commonwealth's Attorney for Arlington County Theo Stamos to lead the conviction integrity unit.

 Ticket holders

 In June 2024, Miyares announced a $1.3 million settlement, including a $600,000 fine, from the Washington Commanders over their prior "unlawful retain[ment] of security deposits" for season ticket holders.

 Tolls

 In January 2024, Miyares issued a statement opposing proposed increased tolls on the privately owned Dulles Greenway.
 The proposal would increase tolls from $5.25 to $6.40 for one way trips during regular hours and $5.80 to $8.10 for one way trips during peak hours with Miyares calling the proposed hikes an "unreasonable financial burden" for commuters.

 Veterans

 In March 2025, Miyares led an effort to sue the Department of Veterans Affairs (VA) over its handling of education benefits for two veterans.
 The suit had all 50 state attorneys general sign on to it.

+Post-attorney general

+In May 2026, Miyares joined Advancing American Freedom, a think tank founded by former vice president Mike Pence.
+In August 2026, conservative think tank Freedom Foundation hired Miyares.